Linear Regression with Centrality Measures: Introduction

-In these papers, researchers often estimate linear models by ordinary least squares (OLS), using centrality measures as explanatory variables.
-Centrality measures are node-level statistics that capture notions of importance in a network.
-Since nodes can be important for many reasons, a variety of centrality measures exist, each capturing a particular aspect of network position.
-For example, the degree centrality of an agent reflects the number or intensity of their direct links, while eigenvector centrality is designed so that influence of agents is proportional to that of their connections.
-The correlation between an outcome variable and a particular centrality measure may be revealing about the types of interactions that drive a given economic phenomenon: an outcome that is well-predicted solely by degree is likely to be determined in an extremely local manner, whereas one that is more strongly associated with eigenvector centrality may involve non-linear interactions between agents that are further apart.
+Across such papers, a variety of centrality measures are used to capture different aspects of network positions.
+For example, the degree centrality of an agent reflects the number or intensity of their direct links, while eigenvector centrality is designed so that the influence of agents is proportional to that of their connections.
+The correlation between an outcome variable and a particular centrality measure may therefore reveal the types of interactions that drive a given economic phenomenon: an outcome that is well-predicted solely by degree is likely to be determined in a highly local manner, whereas outcomes that correlate more strongly with eigenvector centrality may reflect interactions that propagate through longer network paths.
 As such, when researchers estimate these correlations and test their statistical significance, they frequently do so with the goal of drawing conclusions about the economic significance of various centrality measures and the implied mechanisms for outcome determination.
-Such an exercise is credible only if the OLS estimator is close to the estimand, and if the chosen test statistic (typically the heteroskedasticity-consistent/robust $t$-statistics) is well described by its asymptotic distribution (standard normal for $t$-statistics) {in finite sample}.
+Such an exercise is credible provided that standard OLS asymptotic theory provides good approximations in finite samples.

 However, network data have two features that may threaten the statistical validity of OLS.
-Firstly, networks may be sparse, with many more agents than links per agent.
-This could happen because interactions are observed with low frequency, or because the interactions in question are rare. \cite{chandrasekhar2016formation} argues that many economic networks are sparse, providing evidence from commonly used social network data (e.g. AddHealth; Karnataka Villages (\citealt{banerjee2013diffusion}); Harvard social network (\citealt{leider2009directed})).
-Sparsity poses a challenge to estimation and inference: if networks are largely empty, there might not be enough variation in centrality measures to identify the parameters of interest.
-Despite its importance, sparsity has received relatively little attention in the network econometrics literature.
+First, networks may be sparse, with many more agents than links per agent.
+This could happen because interactions are observed with low frequency, or because the interactions in question are rare. \cite{chandrasekhar2016formation} argues that many economic networks are sparse, providing evidence from commonly used social network datasets (e.g. AddHealth; Karnataka Villages (\citealt{banerjee2013diffusion}); Harvard social network (\citealt{leider2009directed})).
+Sparsity poses a challenge to estimation and inference: intuitively, a largely empty network contains little information about the parameters of interest.